driplineorg/controls-guide/source/guides/first-mesh.rst

 For our database, we will use the community supported postgres database container; you can find a description of the use of this container in `the official documentation, hosted with the container <https://hub.docker.com/_/postgres>`_.
 We create a single database with a single table for storing our endpoint values in a subdirectory next to our ``docker-compose.yaml`` file (and shortly will be mounting that directory into the container).
+You will need to add a database-setup file in a subdirectory called `postgres_init.d`.
 The database setup file looks like:

 .. literalinclude:: ../../examples/first-mesh/postgres_init.d/10_setup.sql
    :caption: postgres_init.d/10_setup.sql
    :language: psql
    :linenos:

-We then add it to our compose file as another service.
+We then add the postgres container to our compose file as another service.
 In the minimal case that looks like the following block, in a more production-like environment, the database's storage location would need to be persistanat so that data are not lost when the container stops.

 .. literalinclude:: ../../examples/first-mesh/docker-compose.yaml